microsoft/tensorflow-directml/tensorflow/docs/Troubleshooting-Timeouts.md

 Because tensorflow-directml supports such a wide range of hardware (including consumer gaming and integrated GPUs), it is occasionally possible to encounter a training workload that causes a *GPU timeout* on some hardware/drivers.

 GPU timeouts are caused by long-running workloads that exceed the system-defined GPU preemption timeout, which is 2 seconds by default.
-The exact circumstances that cause a GPU timeout depend on a wide variety of factors, including the specific hardware and driver configuration used.
+At the lowest level, the exact circumstance that causes a GPU timeout is when a non-preemptable dispatch runs on the GPU for a time that exceeds the defined limit.
+A "dispatch" often corresponds to the evaluation of a single TensorFlow operator (like conv2d, or matmul) on the GPU.
+Because of this, the prevalence of timeouts depends on a wide variety of factors, including the specific hardware and driver configuration used.

 If you encounter a GPU timeout in tensorflow-directml, you'll see an error message similar to the following:

 ```
 The DirectML device has encountered an unrecoverable error (DXGI_ERROR_DEVICE_HUNG).
 This is most often caused by a timeout occurring on the GPU.
 Please visit
-https://aka.ms/ilikecheese for more information and troubleshooting steps.
+https://aka.ms/tfdmltimeout for more information and troubleshooting steps.

 HRESULT failed with 0x887a0005: readback_heap->Map(0, nullptr, &readback_heap_data)
 ```